netdata/blog/blog/2023-02-22-monitor-any-sql-metrics-with-netdata/index.md

 9d10b8c86924   mariadb:10.6.4-focal   "docker-entrypoint.s…"   37 seconds ago   Up 33 seconds   0.0.0.0:3306->3306/tcp, :::3306->3306/tcp, 33060/tcp   wordpress-mysql-db-1
 ```

-Note: You will need to do one last manual step to actually complete the Wrordpress setup.
+**Note**: You will need to do one last manual step to actually complete the Wrordpress setup.
 You can do this by visiting port 80 on the host machine and following the prompts to complete the setup.
-One way to do this is by using `gcloud compute config-ssh` and VSCode remote SSH to connect to the VM and then visiting `http://localhost` in your browser.
+One way to do this is by using [`gcloud compute config-ssh`](https://cloud.google.com/sdk/gcloud/reference/compute/config-ssh) and [VSCode remote SSH](https://code.visualstudio.com/docs/remote/ssh) to connect to the VM and then visiting `http://localhost:80` in your browser using port forwarding.

 ![vscode-remote](./img/vscode-remote.png)

-Once you navigate to `http://localhost:80` you should see the Wordpress setup page, complete the steps there to finish installation.
+Once you navigate to `http://localhost:80` you should see the WordPress setup page, complete the steps there to finish installation.

 ![wordpress-setup](./img/wordpress-setup.png)